 Union leaders who are serious about taking power from corporations cannot deliver unless they free themselves to develop and advocate a program outside the business as usual confines that infect trade unions.
 A political (ie policy based) organisation in the union movement could take on these issues and shift the terms of traditional “factional” politics of turf positions and personal allegiances, to democratic deliberation in order to set clear political and industrial demands and to lead a fight for them.

 We need a new era of unionism in which delegates, members and leaders understand that durable strength rests on courage and willingness in the workplace, among workers, to take on the employer, and to act in solidarity with workers in other workplaces doing the same.
-We need to recognise that the employers, capital, are not our partners (neither actually nor potentially) in achieving a fair and decent society, and that state institutions cannot be relied on to protect us from employer power.
+We need to recognise that the employers, capital, are not our partners (neither actually nor potentially) in achieving a fair and decent society, and that governments and other state institutions cannot be relied on to protect us from employer power.